Complete Internet Services Blog

 (of Black Hat SEO)

-[I had better quickly say that Title Tags are incredibly important to search engines and therefore absolutely vital to SEO.
-But technically Title Tags are not Meta Tags so I will continue....]
+[I had better quickly said that Title Tags are incredibly important to search engines and therefore absolutely vital to SEO.
+But technically Title Tags are not Meta Tags so I will continue….]

 So is there any point in even bothering with them then?

 Yes, definitely.
-Meta Tags can provide relevant information regarding a web page and it is simply good practise and housekeeping to ensure your Meta tags are correct.
+Meta Tags can provide relevant information regarding a web page and it is simply good practice and housekeeping to ensure your Meta tags are correct.

 One key Meta Tag that should not be ignored is the Meta Description Tag.